s0m3OnE47/update-all/README.md

   - All command output saved to `/opt/update-all/update_log.txt`
   - Log file is replaced on each run
   - Includes timestamps and command status
+  - **Verbose mode**: Display output on terminal AND save to log file

 - **⚠️ Error Handling**:
   - Tracks failed commands